Assxios/Boot2root/writeup2.md

 ## Explanation
-Here's a quick explanation of how it works: as you can see we're going to write to a write protected file `/etc/passwd`, normally this would not be possible but we can bypass this thanks to a race condition in the kernel:
+Here's a quick explanation of how it works: as you can see we're going to write to a write protected file `/etc/passwd`, normally this would not be possible, but we can bypass this thanks to a race condition in the kernel:

  First, we use mmap to map the file to our virtual memory.
 Since the file is write-protected, we can't write to it directly.
 Therefore, we use the `MAP_PRIVATE` flag, which will create a copy of the file in our virtual memory when we attempt to write to it (this is known as "copy-on-write" or `COW`).
 However, until we attempt to write, our mapping points to the actual file's memory.